Optum/kong-upstream-jwt/README.md

 private_key_location = "/path/to/kong/ssl/privatekey.key"
 public_key_location = "/path/to/kong/ssl/kongpublickey.cer"
 issuer = "issuer"
+key_id = "keyId"
+header = "JWT" //If you want to set the header key to something other than JWT include_credential_type = false //Controls "Bearer " + JWT or just JWT in header
 ```

 The first contains the path to your .key file, the second specifies the path to your public key in DER format .cer file.

 #### Backwards Compatibility